 In reality, all six of these tags, except the doctype, are

-implicit tags to our browser via a new implicit_tags
+them.
+Let’s insert implicit tags in our browser via a new

 :